Vatsalparsaniya/ML_Knowledge/README.md

   - Ex.
 I want to Add `Concepts of Outlier`
     - make a folder named `Outlier`, if alrealy present in repository add additional information into that.
     - create `Readme.md` file in `Outlier` folder add your knowledge there
+    - You can add knowledge like:
+      - Why this concept
+      - How this algorithum works
+      - Advantages
+      - Disadvantages
+      - What Are the Basic Assumption
+      - In which problem statement you can your this concept or Algorithum
+    - list of concepts : Stacking, Ensembling , Cross-Velidation, Stacking VS Blending, standardisation, normalization, standardisation vs normalization, etc...
+    - List of Algorithums : Linear Regression, Logistic Regression, Decision Tree, SVM (Support Vector Machine), Naive Bayes, KNN (K- Nearest Neighbors), K-Means, Random Forest, etc...

 * Choose one or all , make a pull request for your work and wait for it to be merged!
 ---